markusfoote/mag1c/README.md

                         the memory-mapped file caching. (default: False) --noalbedo            Calculate results withOUT albedo correction. (default:
                         False).
+  --no-albedo-output    Do not include albedo band in result file.
   --nonnegativeoff      Do not apply non-negativity constraint to MF result.
                         (default: False)
   --onlypositiveradiance